algorithmiaio/dev-center/_pages/model-deployment/tensorflow.md

     tf_version = tf.__version__
     return "MNIST Predictions: {0}, TF version: {1}".format(inference, tf_version)
 ```

+Now when you run this code, the expected input is:

+{% highlight python %}
+{"mnist_images": "data://YOUR_USERNAME/YOUR_DATA_COLLECTION/t10k-images-idx3-ubyte.gz", "mnist_labels": "data://YOUR_USERNAME/YOUR_DATA_COLLECTION/t10k-labels-idx1-ubyte.gz"}
+{% endhighlight %}

+With the expected output:
+{% highlight python %}
+MNIST Predictions: {'accuracy': 0.88910013, 'prediction': array([7, 2, 1, ..., 4, 8, 6])}, TF version: 1.2.0
+{% endhighlight %}

 Let's take a look at another example that we've implemented ourselves, the tensor names entirely depend on your graph, so replace our variables and types with yours as necessary.